4 Easy Steps to Change Your Company Name in Singapore

 Identical to an existing registered name

-Identical to an existing reserve name: refers to businesses that haven’t been incorporated yet, but has their name approved and reserved by Accounting and Corporate Regulatory Authority (ACRA).
+Identical to an existing reserve name: refers to businesses that haven’t been incorporated yet, but have their name approved and reserved by Accounting and Corporate Regulatory Authority (ACRA).
 The name is reserved for at least 60 days to 120 days.
 If you're wondering if your desired name is still available, you can search for it in

 Prohibited by the Minister of Finance: as of now, “Temasek” is the only one gazetted.